dchakarov/aoc2021-day1/README.md

-# Advent of Code {template}
+# Advent of Code Day 1

-Xcode command line template to bootstrap your Advent of Code solutions